 (3) The committee shall assist the Division in its duties, functions, and responsibilities defined in Section 58-1-202 including:

 (a) upon the request of the Division, reviewing reported violations of Utah law or the standards and ethics of the profession by a person licensed as a psychologist and advising the Division if allegations against or information known about the person presents a reasonable basis to initiate or continue an investigation with respect to the person;

 (b) upon the request of the Division providing expert advice to the Division with respect to conduct of an investigation; and

 (c) when appropriate serving as an expert witness in matters before the Division.

 (1) In accordance with Subsection 58-61-304(1)(d), an institution or program of higher education awarding a psychology degree that qualifies an applicant for licensure as a psychologist shall be accredited by the CoA.

-(a) An applicant must graduate from the actual program that is accredited by CoA.
+(a) An applicant shall graduate from the actual program that is accredited by CoA.
 No other program within the department or institution qualifies unless separately accredited.